503stevenson/Tic-Tac-Toe-with-GUI/README.md

-A Tictactoe application with a clean graphical user interface, Programmed using pygame, images for x's and o's included in repository
+Created for the Tuq Software Developer Internship, A Tictactoe application with a clean graphical user interface, Programmed using pygame, images for x's and o's included in repository